Can You Install an Oven Under an Induction Hob?

 - Both appliances must be built-in models rated for cabinet installation.

-- Check the manufacturer’s clearance requirements — some ovens may need a thin air gap or cooling fan.
+- Check the manufacturer’s clearance requirements — some ovens may need a small air gap or cooling fan.

-- Install with a solid divider panel if the manufacturer specifies one for added insulation.
+- Install a solid divider panel if specified, to improve insulation and protect the hob.

-- Always have a qualified electrician connect both units to the correct circuit load.
+- Have a qualified electrician connect both appliances to ensure safe circuit loading.

 When It Might Not Be Suitable

-- In compact base units with poor ventilation or non-standard cabinetry depth.
+- In smaller cabinets with poor airflow or non-standard depth.

-- If the combined electrical load exceeds the available circuit capacity.
+- If the combined electrical load exceeds your kitchen’s circuit capacity.

 💡 Quick fact

-Most CATA induction hobs are designed to fit above built-in ovens — check your model’s specs for clearance details.
+Most modern induction hobs are designed to be installed above built-in ovens — always check clearance guidelines.

 - All Posts